By Carin — President — December 11, 2025

 Full-size used vans (Ford Econoline/E250, Chevrolet Express) — availability vs ownership costs

-Full-size vans give more interior volume for a bed, storage and a small kitchen.
-Older Ford Econoline/E250 and Chevy Express models often sell cheap on the used market, but expect higher fuel and maintenance costs.
-These platforms are forgiving for beginners doing basic insulation and a simple frame-bed.
+Full-size vans give more inside space for a bed, storage, and a small kitchen.
+Older Ford Econoline/E250 and Chevy Express models often sell cheap on the used market (MotorTrend), but expect higher fuel and repair costs.
+These platforms are easy for newcomers doing basic lining and a simple bed frame.

 Minibuses and shuttle vans — conversion space vs mechanical caveats

-Shuttle vans and minibuses can be unexpectedly cheap because buyers assume mechanical and fuel costs will be high.
-They convert into roomy campers easily, but watch for heavy-duty wear: brakes, suspension and frame rust are common issues.
+Shuttle vans and small buses can be surprisingly cheap because buyers assume repair and fuel costs will be high.
+They change into roomy campers without much trouble, but watch for heavy wear: brakes, suspension, and frame rust are common issues.

 Small SUVs, wagons, and pop-top alternatives — ultra-budget options

-If you only need sleeping plus minimal gear, older wagons and SUVs or a pop-top trailer can be the least expensive path to that vanlife feeling.
-They won’t feel like a dedicated campervan, but they’re often the fastest, cheapest way onto the road.
+If you only need sleeping plus basic gear, older wagons and SUVs or a pop-top trailer can be the cheapest path to that vanlife feeling.
+They won’t feel like a full camper, but they’re often the fastest, cheapest way onto the road.

 Quick shortlist: 6 cheapest reliable models to target (typical used-market ranges)